pullasj/RPS-game/README.md

 ## Personal Mobile App Project Final
 ## RPS-game
 ##  Team 30
-## Name: Surya Sarath Bharadwaj Pulla, Punith Reddy Dappili
+## Name:
-##
+## 1 Surya Sarath Bharadwaj Pulla,

-In this code
+## 2 Punith Reddy Dappili

-This code we implements a simple Rock-Paper-Scissors game using React and React Native.
+In this code we implements a simple Rock-Paper-Scissors game using React and React Native.
 Let's break down the key components and functionalities:

 1. **useState:** React hooks are used to manage state within the functional component.
 Several states are initialized using the useState hook:
    - playerVal: Stores the player's chosen value (Rock, Paper, or Scissors).